Coarse Yellow Cornmeal

 What is coarse yellow cornmeal used for?

-Coarse yellow cornmeal is commonly used for making polenta, cornbread, and as a thickener for soups and stews.
+Coarse yellow cornmeal is commonly used to make polenta, cornbread, and as a coating for fried foods.

 Is yellow cornmeal gluten-free?